-To summarize this section, we reviewed 40 studies of career course outputs.
+To summarize this section, we reviewed 61 results or findings of career course outputs in reports and articles.
 Output variables, such as career thoughts, career decision-making skills, career decidedness, and vocational identity, are theoretically related to outcomes of career interventions, such as persistence (retention) in college, and job satisfaction or satisfaction with field of study.
-In this analysis, we found 36 studies (90%) reporting positive gains in measured output variables, and 4 studies (10%) reporting no changes in output variables.
+In this analysis, we found 55 findings or results (90%) reporting positive gains in measured output variables, and 6 (10%) reporting no changes in output variables.
 In the following section, we will review the studies that have examined the outcomes of career courses.